Going Further: Beyond Getting Started

 Some of these volunteer “Practice Positions” include the performance of ritual actions – such as being the doan who rings the bells during our services.
 There can be deep opportunities in taking on these positions for learning about our minds, hearts, and patterns.
 Further: a fuller engagement with the ritual life of the community can support us in our healing in many ways.
 Zen is more than seated meditation: it’s a rich “ecosystem” of ritual movement, sound, and interaction in community.

 Examples of volunteer Service Positions include being the Shopper, serving on an ongoing workgroup like the Membership Workgroup or Website & Technology Workshop, or joining the pool of members who sign up to help with the Doan-ryo: timing zazen, ringing bells, and leading chants.
-On the website under the “Business” header there is a page for “Volunteers” which gives some of the options and it’s helpful if you initiate: ask Senior Students what the sangha needs help with.
-Also: once you've received the training there is an online sign-up sheet for the doan-ryo positions.
+On the website under the “Business” header there is a page for “Volunteers” which gives some of the options and it’s helpful if you initiate: ask Practice Leaders what the sangha needs help with.

-When you look around the zendo during practice you’ll see that everyone wears dark subdued clothing with shoulders and knees covers and a minimum of distracting writing or graphics.
-Some may be wearing practice robes.
+When you look around the zendo during practice you’ll see that everyone wears dark subdued clothing with shoulders and knees covered and a minimum of distracting writing or graphics.
+In addition, some may be wearing practice robes.
 Some may be wearing Zen ritual clothing.

 There are two types of Zen ritual clothing: the bib-like rakusu and a larger rectangular robe that drapes over one shoulder called an okesa.
 The color is significant too.